 - An examination of hazard recognition, evaluation and control

 - • Information on how to deal with workplace inspections, how to conduct workplace inspections and the role of workplace inspections in returning injured workers to the workplace

 Employers are required to pay for the training and compensate a worker for participating in training as if the training were regular work.
 Once completed, the Commission will issue a certificate to the participant.

-This course is fully WHSCC accredited.
+This course is fully WorkplaceNL accredited.
 See training times and locations in the events calendar below.